GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 </figure>

-By clicking on the **Continue** button, the browser opens a popup window navigating the user to the IdP's sign-in page.
+By clicking on the **Continue** button, the browser opens a popup window sending the user to the IdP's sign-in page.

 <figure>
   {% Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/Lujgpk77nxF81sl8Ca5S.png", alt="A popup window shown after clicking on the sign in to the IdP button.", width="800", height="516" %}